 practiced by the urban gangs of

-On another time but in the same
+On another time but in the

-Outcasts, a motorcycle gang with their ‘pad’ in
+the Outcasts, a motorcycle gang with their ‘pad’ in

 There can be no suggestion of sensuality or eroticism in the raping behaviour of these creatures.
 It is a maniacal and hideous misogyny which makes them do this.
 Baring their buttocks and penetrating this hapless victim.
 A bizarre misogyny, a rewardless raping which serves only the nihilism within them.

-Its hard to be a human being in
+Its hard to be a human being

 I would invite any responses or observations which readers may have to my